Young internet entrepreneur Davy Kestens, is back in Belgium for just one week.

-We were pleased to hear Davy saw potential in Flock Unlock, yet we still have a lot of hard work.
-Which we’ll gladly take on!
-Our biggest task now is choosing a target audience.
-We could either open up the Flock Unlock platfrom for anyone to use, start selling our service to Marketing Agencies or solely focus on bigger clients and offer customized Flock Unlock campaigns with excellent support.
-We’ll be talking to a whole lot of people, get some to test our prototype and from all the responses we get, we’ll decide what’s the right way to go.
+We are pleased to say that Davy already saw potential in Flock Unlock, even though we still have a long way to go.
+Our biggest task now, is choosing our target audience.
+We could either open up the Flock Unlock platform for everyone to use, start selling our service to marketing agencies or solely focus on bigger clients and offer customised Flock Unlock campaigns with excellent support.
+We’ll be talking to a lot of people in the upcoming weeks, do more user tests and from all the responses we get we’ll decide what’s the right way to go.
 We’ll keep you all updated!

-We’d also like to share some of his wise words with you.
+We’d like to share some of Davy’s wise words with you.

-So if you’re just starting up like us, take note!
+If you’re just starting up, like us, take note!